Inside Wes Anderson's Isle of Dogs

 The Spaces is a digital publication that covers architecture, design and art.

-The hand-crafted sets of Wes Anderson's dystopian film 'Isle of Dogs' go on show in London this month, giving visitors a chance to explore his vision of Japan in 20 years time.
+The hand-crafted sets of Wes Anderson's dystopian film "Isle of Dogs" go on show in London this month, giving visitors a chance to explore his vision of Japan in 20 years time.

 Anderson's fictional city Megasaki has arrived at The Store X on The Strand, along with its autocratic puppet mayor Kobayashi: a man with an ancestral vendetta for dogs.
 In the stop-motion animation, Kobayashi exiles all canines to Trash Island -- on show in all its rubbish-laden glory -- where they form clans and fight for food.
 Meanwhile the mayor's 12-year-old nephew embarks on a mission to save his beloved dog Spot and turn around the fortunes of all his furry friends.